Bachelor of Social Work

 Who is this program for?

 This program welcomes individuals from diverse backgrounds.
-Committed to inclusivity and academic excellence, it attracts students with diverse experiences and perspectives.
+Committed to inclusivity and academic excellence, it attracts students with a wide range of experiences and perspectives.
 It is particularly well-suited for those interested in:

 - Child welfare